 Walking in nature, practicing yoga, hiking, weight lifting, busting a sweat.
 Releasing those endorphins and feeling accomplished.

 Honestly, the best way to get out of my head is to turn on some tunes and go for a walk outside.
-I always feel on top of the world and more peaceful in and post-workout…
+I always feel on top of the world and more peaceful during and after a workout …

 4. Exercise that brain!